South Africa holidays from golf to safari

-Where stay in South Africa on your vacation
+Where to stay on South Africa holidays

-If you love the coast of South Africa
+If you love the coast of South Africa:

 The Abalone House & Spa in Bek Bay, in the coastal village of Paternoster, offers all the luxury you associate with its five-star rating.
 It also offers stunning sea views, a fantastic restaurant and a rooftop hot tub, perfect for sunsets overlooking the sea.